 Venus Williams at fault in deadly Florida car crash, police say

-Tennis star Venus Williams caused a car crash earlier this month that led to the death of a passenger in another vehicle, according to a police report released Thursday.
+Venus Williams caused a car crash that led to the death of a passenger in another vehicle earlier this month, according to a police report released Thursday.

 Palm Beach Gardens police say witnesses told investigators that Williams ran a red light in her 2010 Toyota Sequoia SUV, causing a June 9 crash that injured 78-year-old Jerome Barson, who died two weeks later.